 Dough

-- Combine the yeast, honey and milk in a bowl and whisk to dissolve the yeast.
+- When you're ready to mix the dough, combine the yeast, honey and milk in a bowl and whisk to dissolve the yeast.
 Set aside for 10 minutes until frothy.

 - Add the yeast mixture, melted butter, egg and sultana/orange mixture and mix well to form a dough.
-Knead the dough on the bench for about 10 mins or until the dough is smooth and elastic when pressed.
-(If you have a stand mixer, attach the dough hook and knead on a low speed for about 5 mins).
+Knead the dough on the bench for about 15-20 minutes or until the dough is smooth and elastic when pressed.
+(If using a stand mixer, use the standard beater to bring the dough together, then with to the dough hook and knead on a low speed for about 10-12 minutes).

-- Place the dough in an oiled bowl, cover with a clean tea towel and place in a warm spot for about an hour or until the dough has doubled in size.
+- Place the dough in an oiled bowl, cover with a clean tea towel and place in a warm spot for 1-1/2 hours or until the dough has doubled in size.

-- Place the dough balls into a greased or lined baking tray leaving a small gap between each.
+- Turn the dough out onto a clean surface and knead briefly into a smooth ball.
+Use a cook's knife to divide the dough into 12-15 portions (80 g or 100 g, the choice is yours), then roll into balls.
+Place the dough balls onto the prepare baking tray leaving a small gap between each.
 Cover with a clean tea towel and place in a warm spot for 30 minutes or until they have doubled in size.

 Flour Paste